 April 12, 2018 Thursday – Kinabatangan to Sandakan in East Sabah, Malaysia

-After lunch, it is time to leave the lodge by taking a 2.5 hour boat trip down the river to the sea, and then to the jetty at Sandakan.
+After lunch, it is time to leave the lodge by taking a 2.5 hour boat trip down the river to the jetty at Sandakan.
 This turns out to be an endurance contest, despite having a rest stop half way at Abai Jungle Restaurant and Lodge, a lodge on the lower river run by the same company (S I Tours) as where we were staying.
 The boats are going about 40 knots and when we are in exposed sea water in the Sulu Sea, the ride is very rough and noisy.
-I wear my noise-cancelling earbuds to reduce my exposure.
+I wear my noise-cancelling earbuds to reduce my stress level.